Prathush/movies-library/README.md

 # Approach

-This project developed using SOLID principles, DRY (Don't repeat yourself) and KISS (Keep it simple silly) design principles.
+This project was developed using SOLID principles, DRY (Don't repeat yourself) and KISS (Keep it simple silly) design principles.

 # Screens:
 1.Landling Page: